Lewis65/portfolio/README.md

 ## Todo

-- Make Tags on Post Cards clickable and link to list of thusly-tagged posts
 - Capture images for projects
 - Change external links to HTML on Contentful markdown
 - Create AWS Lambda for email from contact form and call it from secrets.json